apostolidhs/klark-js/README.md

 ## KlarkJS Development

 * `npm test`.
 Runs the tests located on `/test` folder.
 * `npm run coverage`.
-Runs the test coverage tool and extraxts the results on `/coverage` folder.
+Runs the test coverage tool and extracts the results on `/coverage` folder.

 ## References